 We knew that to be competitive in channel sales, we had to keep our overhead low and maintain the flexibility to drop our margins as the market dictated.
 Unfortunately, the largest overhead number was labor.
 There was no way we could go from processing 50 orders per day to 500 orders per day without increasing our labor force.

 The next challenge was inventory.
 As a small company, there were very few of us who understood the task of inventory management.
-Working with daily data files from an increasing list of suppliers, re-formatting & pricing these files, and then uploading them to the various sales channels became a full time job.
+Working with daily data files from an increasing list of suppliers, re-formatting & pricing these files, and then uploading them to the various sales channels became a full-time job.
 And, it had to be done every day, seven days a week.

 After an extensive search, we identified a short list of technology partners who may be able to help us.
 That list got smaller as we presented them with the challenges faced by a small to medium size channel sales retailer.
 Their current customers were much larger than us.
 We didn’t have $5,000-$20,000 to spend on technology every month, no matter how many sales we made.
-Not to mention the startup costs and minimum contact periods.
+Not to mention the startup costs and minimum contract periods.

 Inventory files are coming from the drop ship warehouses and pushing out to the channels every day.
 Orders are moving electronically from the channels to the drop ship warehouses.
 Tracking is posting back from the warehouses to the channels in real time.
 All automatically.
 All we have to do is watch over everything and make sure it keeps working.
 Until… We realize that by dropping margins to stay competitive we’re dangerously close to being upside down at the end of the month.

 Flying by the seat of our pants with the numbers worked OK when the margins were 25% and our order volume was low.
-With growing volume into the hundreds of orders per day, and margins getting pushed down every month we needed to know where our numbers were.
+With growing volume into the hundreds of orders per day, and margins getting pushed down every month we needed to know exactly where our numbers were.
 The channels give us the sale price, but what about shipping cost?
 Channel sales fees?
 PayPal fees?
 What was our net profit?
 And, how do we see all these numbers on EACH order for each channel and each supplier?
 It was time for an upgrade.

 As the years passed, we realized that we had become as skilled at software design and channel integrations as we were at selling on the sales channels.
 In addition, our warehouse suppliers brought to our attention that our account paid far more reliably than many of their other smaller accounts.
 It was no coincidence that we always had money to pay our bills.
 We knew exactly what we were making on every order from the minute it shipped.
 Our order error rates were almost non-existent.
 Our channel store ratings were higher than all of our competitors.
 Why not, everything was running like a well-oiled machine.